Banpreet-Aulakh/Knowledge-Quest/README.md

 - Assign EXP to books based on pages read and subject complexity
 - Visualize your knowledge growth by subject area
 - Store your progress in a relational database for persistence
+- User registration and login with secure password hashing
+- Session-based authentication using Passport.js

 ## Tech Stack
 - PostgreSQL
 - ExpressJS
-- EJS (Because React is hard... for now)
+- EJS
 - NodeJS
+- Passport.js (authentication)
+- bcrypt (password hashing)

 ## APIs
 - [OpenLibrary](https://openlibrary.org/developers/api) (Covers, Subjects, and Books endpoints)